- Exercise & Fitness

 Hill Walking and Hiking

 I’m lucky to live at the base of a forested hill which was left mainly untouched when the city was developed.
-If I leave my house and turn right at the end of the road where I live, I automatically have an uphill walk and am soon surrounded by nature.
-My dog and I love these walks.
+It's easy for me to get an uphill walk and to be surrounded by nature.
+My dog and I love these trips.
 They provide great exercise for both of us and the scenery is lovely.

 At the top of the hill we reach the Trans Canada Trail.
 The plan is to eventually make this the longest recreational trail in the world, connecting British Columbia in Western Canada to Newfoundland in Eastern Canada.
-About 80% of the trail has been completed.
-According to the Trans Canada Trail website, the goal is to have all parts of the trail finished and connected by July 1st (Canada Day) 2017.
+Walking even a small distance along the trail is very enjoyable.

 Returning home is the most difficult part of long-distance hiking.
 You have grown outside the puzzle and your piece no longer fits.— Cindy Ross